joachimdekker/master-thesis/docs/proposal/sections/methodology.typ

 Since Excel formulas need to be converted into object-oriented, imperative code, several challenges arise.
 The first challenge is extracting functions from the computations---that is, determining where to combine computations and where to split them into separate functions.
 There are many possibilities that need to be examined.
 Furthermore, scoping becomes an issue when building upon these functions.
 In a standard spreadsheet application, all cell computations are in scope; however, when using imperative code, reusing cached computations is nontrivial.
 A cell's value might be evaluated in one scope, but if it needs to be reused in another, sharing that value becomes challenging without resorting to global variables.
 This would hurt readability.

 Circular dependencies add further complexity through mutual recursion.
-The exact semantics of Excel's iterative calculation (fixed point iteration) can vary, as they depend on the initial values.
+The exact semantics of Excels iterative calculation (fixed point iteration) can vary, as they depend on the initial values.
 Since maintaining consistency in the values is crucial, these semantics need to be further analyzed.
 This could prove difficult, since we do not have access to the source code of Excel.

 Furthermore, many of the optimizations in algorithms for simplifying mutual recursion---introduced by circular dependencies---overlook the fact that every function can be used multiple times.
 As such, there should be an efficient way to store the data computed from these functions.